lynnemunini/console-based-task-manager/README.md

 ## Usage

 1. Run the application by executing the main class `Main`.
-2. Follow the on-screen instructions to sign in, sign up, create tasks, view tasks, or exit the application.
+2. Follow the on-screen instructions to sign in, sign up, create tasks, view tasks, delete tasks or exit the application.
 3. Enjoy managing your tasks efficiently with Console TaskManager!

 ## Contributing